All Episodes

 I certainly will, and certainly other people who have been involved in this, just watching the campaign will.

-Well, I assume he wasn't referring to the fact that he is a male, tall, very handsome and young.
+Well, I assume he wasn't referring to the fact that he is a male, tall, very handsome, and young.

 I assume he was discussing his color.

-Doesn't know the difference between 15 minutes and two hours.
+I responded with, typical male doesn't know the difference between 15 minutes and two hours.

 And she was beaten up for two hours.